Seborga national football team: Kit

 Seborga's kit has the same colors as the flag of Seborga.
 The main uniform of Seborga has a blue shirt with a white cross, blue shorts and white socks.
 The technical sponsor is FOOTEX.

+Futsal Team

+In 2021 CONIFA hosted the 2021 CONIFA No Limits Mediterranean Futsal Cup in Sanremo, while not a member of CONIFA Seborga participated in the 6-team competition.